AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-linux-use-ssh-unix.md

 Microsoft Windows does not provide any SSH clients by default.
 The `ssh` and `scp` clients are available for Windows through the following packages:

-* [Azure Cloud Shell](../cloud-shell/quickstart.md): The Cloud Shell provides a Bash environment in your browser, and provides the `ssh`, `scp`, and other common Linux commands.

 * [Bash on Ubuntu on Windows 10](https://msdn.microsoft.com/commandline/wsl/about): The `ssh` and `scp` commands are available through the Bash on Windows command line.

 * [Git (https://git-scm.com/)](https://git-scm.com/): The `ssh` and `scp` commands are available through the GitBash command line.